Directed by: Michael Curtiz

 Genre: Romance, Drama, War.

-All scenes were synchronized to one another like they are dancing, moving, advancing its plot in a right time.
-But what makes it considered as one of the greatest classics, in my opinion, Director Michael Curtiz knows how to make an emphasis on the most important details of the picture, but was not aware it will be iconic scenes, like when Ilsa stepped in to the saloon with her husband and asked Sam to Play the song ” As time goes by”, when Rick was alone in the dark drinking all his misery and cynicism ” If she can stand it I can” he said to Sam and played the song for his boss, and while Rick is being tortured by its melody he said one of the iconic quotes ” of all the gin joints in all the towns in all the world she walks in to mine”, as the camera captures the heartbreaking expression on his face he started reminiscing time he spent with Ilsa in Paris till the time she broke his heart at that train station, then she broke the silence as she arrived as expected by Rick, and of course the last scene that is considered to be one of the heartbreaking and most notable of all the scenes in Casablanca that is when Rick finally decides to let go of her and fight for the better good.
+All scenes were synchronized to one another like they are dancing, moving, advancing its plot at the right time.
+But what makes it considered as one of the greatest classics, was the script and the scenes that go with it making it very iconic and distinctive to its art.
+Director Michael Curtiz knows how to emphasize important details of every scene, but was not aware of its iconic substance, like when Ilsa stepped in Rick’s Bar and asked Sam ” Play As time goes by” when Rick was alone in the dark drinking all his misery and bitterness ” If she can stand it I can” he said to Sam and played the song for his boss, and while Rick is being tortured by its melody he said one of the iconic quotes ” of all the gin joints in all the towns in all the world she walks into mine”, as the camera captures the heartbreaking expression on his face when he starts to drown himself with pure liquor of memories with Ilsa, it look so simple but it strikingly distinctive.